 Kakopetria is one of the cutest villages to visit in Cyprus to escape the summer heat and all the busy coastal life.
-Even if you skip it on a road trip, return later on a day trip from Nicosia or Limassol.
+Even if you skip it on a road trip, return later on a day trip from Larnaca, Nicosia or Limassol.

-One more mountain village in Cyprus which has a lovely location on the northern slopes of the Troodos ridge at an altitude of about 1100 meters.
+Here is one more mountain village in Cyprus which has a lovely location on the northern slopes of the Troodos ridge at an altitude of about 1100 meters.

 Just like the rest of Cyprus’s mountainous villages, the history of Pedoulas dates back to Byzantine times.
 Exactly then the raids of Arab tribes forced the Cypriots to leave the coast, move to the mountains, and form settlements there.
 In Pedoulas, people started to make leather goods as well as growing grapes and cherries.
 So this village is a cherry capital in Cyprus.

 It is also one of the centers of agritourism where you can find delicious produce.

 Among the attractions, there are two museums – the Byzantine Museum and the Folklore Museum.
 Other interesting objects are the historical church of the Archangel Michael of the 15th century, the Holy Cross and St. Raphael churches from the 20th century.